Question: what causes sore breast not pregnant?

 Another reason you could have painful, swollen breast is an abscess.
 An abscess means the collection of pus inside your breast tissue and could result from a complicated breast infection.

-According to brestcancer.org, 1 in 8 women will develop invasive breast cancer in their lifetime.
-Because of this, it is common to see women panic for any change to their breast tissue.
+According to breastcancer.org and other major cancer organizations, about 1 in 8 women will develop invasive breast cancer in their lifetime.
+National Breast Cancer Foundation+1 Because of this, it is common to see women panic for any change to their breast tissue.

-• Changes to the overlying skin covering the breast
+Changes to the overlying skin covering the breast (dimpling, thickening, redness)

-• Withdrawal of your nipple into your breast
+Withdrawal of your nipple into your breast (nipple inversion or change in shape)

-• If you have these symptoms, its possible you already have breast carcinoma.
-See your doctor right away.
+If you have these symptoms, it’s possible you already have breast carcinoma.
+See your doctor right away for a proper breast exam and appropriate tests such as mammogram or ultrasound.

 Home remedies for breast pain

-5. Take NSAIDs (non-steroidal anti-inflammatory drugs) – Ibuprofen, Naproxen
+Take NSAIDs (non-steroidal anti-inflammatory drugs) – Ibuprofen, Naproxen – only as directed and avoid long-term use without medical advice

-6. Inform your doctor; some women may benefit from the use of oral contraceptives.
+Inform your doctor; some women may benefit from the use of oral contraceptives or other prescribed medicines if pain is severe or persistent Cleveland Clinic+1

 If you are experiencing a sore breast, missed period and negative pregnancy test, it could be due to many factors.

-One major reason is long-term stress.
-Other causes are menopause, polycystic ovaries, premature ovarian failure, side effects of contraceptive pills, emergency contraception use, and also, it could be pregnancy.
+One important reason can be long-term stress, which may affect the hormones controlling your cycle.
+Other causes are menopause, polycystic ovaries (PCOS), premature ovarian failure, side effects of contraceptive pills, emergency contraception use, thyroid problems, and also, it could still be pregnancy if tests are done too early.
+Mayo Clinic+1

 Nice article its very helpfull thanks for sharing